- Gifts-in-kind are donor contributions to CU in the form of goods, property, or services, as opposed to gifts of cash.

 - How CU processes a gift-in-kind depends on several factors, including the type of gift, the value of the gift, and how the gift will be used.

-- If you need assistance with a GIK, contact the CU System Advancement Office in Broomfield at GIK@cu.edu for support through this process.
+- If you need assistance with a GIK, contact the Central Advancement Office at 1800 Grant St., Denver, at GIK@cu.edu for support through this process.

 Gifts-in-kind (GIK) are non-monetary gifts – i.e., gifts of goods, property, or services, as opposed to gifts of cash – that support the mission of the University.